 Step 2: Register your LLC with the Secretary of State

-Next, you need to file Articles of Organization for your LLC formation with the California Secretary of State.
+Next, you need to file Articles of Organization with the California Secretary of State’s office to form your LLC.
 You can also choose to form your business elsewhere, say Delaware, Nevada, or another state with business-friendly laws and tax benefits.
 However, if you’re doing business in California, you will likely have to register in California as a foreign LLC, which means you would have to pay two sets of state fees.

 Why is this important?

-• Your California Articles of Organization will establish your entity as a legal business venture.
+Your Articles of Organization will establish your entity as a legal business venture in the state of California.
 Deciding on and reserving an LLC name, which is part of the process, will also help ensure that you have a unique, legal identity to use when working with customers as well as state and federal agencies.

 What do I need to do?